cohesity/cohesity-ansible-role/docs/examples/demos/sources.md

 ### Unregister Physical Protection sources for all Linux hosts in the inventory
 [top](#Remove-and-Register-Cohesity-Sources-Using-Ansible-Inventory)

-Here is an example playbook that unregisters Physical Protection Sources for all the Linux hosts in the inventory.
+Here is an example playbook that unregister Physical Protection Sources for all the Linux hosts in the inventory.
 (Remember to change it to suit your environment.)
 > **Notes:**
   - Before using these example playbooks, refer to the [Setup](../../setup.md) and [How to Use](../../how-to-use.md) sections of this guide.
   - The removal of a Protection Source with an existing Protection Job is unsupported at this time.